jrkerns/pylinac/docs/source/field_profile_analysis.rst

 The modular field analysis is the newer implementation of the :ref:`field_analysis_module` concept.
 Colloquially, it is referred to as "v2" of the field analysis module.
-It leverages the new :ref:`profiles` framework to provide a more flexible to analyze fields.
+It leverages the new :ref:`profiles` framework to provide a more flexible way to analyze fields.

 .. note::